 No need to tell you where to find the Western Wall in Jerusalem and the beaches in Tel Aviv, but there are so many more cool things to do in Israel that not everyone has heard of yet.
 What about amazing national parks, zip lining, mountain tops with amazing views, spectacular roman amphitheaters, scuba diving, or even skiing.
-In this most complete Israel travel guide about all the places to visit you can find it all.
+In this most complete Israel travel guide with all the best places to visit and the best things to do when visiting Israel.

 Israel is a popular tourist destination thanks to its diverse landscape which varies from the coast, valley, mountain, desert, and everything in between.
 Each one of these diverse landscapes holds some of the most beautifully unique and well-preserved Israel tourist attractions.
 Tourists from different parts of the world travel to Israel in large numbers.
 In this list you will all the amazing things to do in Tel Aviv, Jerusalem, Haifa, Eilat, in North Israel and some really cool unique things to do in Israel.

 In 2017 I visited Israel for the first time and I returned in 2019, 2021 and recently in March 2023 was my last trip to Israel.
 Of all those experiences I wrote a big article with all my Israel travel tips: Everything You Need To Know When Visiting Israel in 2023.

 Make sure you stay connected on your trip to Israel.
 Prepaid sim cards and e-sim cards with data for Israel are pretty cheap.
 See here where to buy a sim card at Tel Aviv Airport Ben Gurion or check out my complete guide for buying a sim card for israel in 2023.

 My recommendations for the ultimate things to do in Israel are:

 - Hot Air Balloon Ride in the Negev Desert

 - Boat trip on the Dead Sea